ppy/osu-wiki/wiki/Help_Center/en.md

 - Mouse: check if your mouse supports a manual setting of DPI (dots per inch).
 If so, try adjusting it to alter your mouse sensitivity over using the Mouse Sensitivity slider in osu!'s options.
 - Tablet: If you have recently bought a new tablet, and you feel like your mouse is too slow, check out [this screenshot](http://w.ppy.sh/d/dc/Tabarea.png) for instructions on how to change your area.
 - osu!
-Tablet: osu! tablet is one of tablets that supports raw input - just enable Raw Input in the options and adjust your Mouse Sensitivity like you would a mouse!
+Tablet: osu! tablet is one of the tablets that support raw input - just enable Raw Input in the game options and adjust your Mouse Sensitivity like you would a mouse!

 ### My song list keeps scrolling!